What Does SEO Mean? 7 Things Every Marketer Should Know

 You’ve heard about SEO enough times to ask, “What does SEO mean?”

-A variety of definitions exist for search engine optimization (SEO), but every one highlights the primary goal of this digital marketing strategy: to improve your online visibility to generate revenue and growth for your company.
+A variety of definitions exist for search engine optimization (SEO) in business, but every one highlights the primary goal of this digital marketing strategy: to improve your online visibility to generate revenue and growth for your company.

 Ready to learn more about SEO’s definition and get answers to some of the most common SEO questions, like “What does SEO do?” or “What does SEO mean in business?”
 This mini-guide covers the top seven things every marketer and business owner should know about SEO, plus includes a bonus FAQ that answers questions about SEO’s cost and more.

 1. SEO stands for search engine optimization

 When someone mentions SEO, they’re referring to search engine optimization.
 If you adopt SEO marketing, you optimize your website for search engines, which can range from Google to Bing.
 You’re optimizing your site for not only search engines though, but for people too.

 With a well-optimized site and competitive SEO strategy, your business can earn a top spot in search results, also called search engine results pages (SERPs).
 For the best results, your company wants to appear in searches related to your products or services.